ashleyan/visualtrees/README.md

 * user-update-tree: user inputs data, and that data gets added to tree once button is pushed
   * user inputs text, and a specific node's text will be replaced with that text

-## Pending Changes
+## Potential Changes
-* Highlight a single path that user choses from a list of paths
+* Highlighting paths in gradients
 * Make tree viewport dynamic
 * Labeling different nodes based on which function